Chad entry requirements for New Zealand passport holders

 CholeraModerate risk

-Risk from contaminated food/water; practice safe eating and drinking.
+Risk from contaminated food/water; practice good hygiene.

 Malaria risk: high